Measuring the Size of a Molecule

 Procedure

-- Form a thin layer of lycopodium powder on the surface of the H2O.
+Form a very thin layer of lycopodium powder on the surface of the H2O.
+Try to do this in a way that is repeatable.

 spot of oleic acid.